-Serbia mining: Coal exploration majority used for thermal power plants power generation30.
-April 2014. / Mining
+Serbia mining: Coal exploration majority used for thermal power plants power generation, Mining

 About 65 percent of annual coal production in Serbia Power Utility Company (EPS) is based on lignite combustion, of which 75 percent comes from “Kolubara”, and the rest from Kostolac coal basin.
 According to the State Secretary in the Ministry of Natural Resources and Mines, Tomislav Subaranovic, 90 percent from the total annual coal production in Serbia is used to produce electricity, and the expansion of coal mining is inextricably linked with the strategic planning and development of Kostolac and Kolubara basin.